Research, innovation and technology on new stamps

 Important discoveries and major breakthroughs make Norwegian research environments attractive partners.
 The research groups that achieve groundbreaking results in Norway are, or often become, multinational.
 In this way, we reap even greater benefits from research, innovation and development than we would otherwise have done alone.

 Norway Post and the Research Council hope that these stamps will awaken curiosity and interest in research, innovation and technology both among stamp collectors and others who send or receive them.
 The stamps have a QR code that you can scan using a mobile phone.
 This takes you to this page with more information about each discovery and invention, and the history behind them.

 Groundbreaking research and radical innovation

-May Britt and Edvar Moser’s discoveries are the result of groundbreaking research, the goal of which is to find answers or explanations that dramatically advance our knowledge.
+The goal of groundbreaking research is to find answers or explanations that dramatically advance our knowledge.
 This often takes a long time, and the researchers will often build on the groundbreaking discoveries of other researchers.
 This new knowledge will in turn give us an opportunity to resolve specific problems and will generally form the basis for further research that will provide even more new knowledge about the researcher’s field of work, such as the brain.

 The topic of the 2020 series is health

-The two stamps released in 2020 are related to the field of health.
+The two stamps released in 2022 are related to innovation at sea.

 Hywind Tampen is a floating wind power project and will be the first in the world to power offshore oil and gas platforms.
 Equinor’s offshore wind farm will be a test environment for further development of offshore wind.

 The Norwegian company Stingray Marine Solutions AS has developed a system that uses laser to kill salmon lice.
 The exponential growth of salmon farming in Norway since the 1980s has had major economic and ecological consequences.
 Salmon lice cause physical damage to the fish and have become a major problem in the fish farming industry.